 From 1980-1982, Apfel served as committee staff for human resource programs for the US Senate Budget Committee.
 From 1978-1980, he served a Presidential Management Fellowship at the U. S. Department of Labor.
 He was a college administrator from 1973-1976 at Newbury College in Massachusetts, coordinating a grant from the Department of Health, Education, and Welfare to provide outreach and remediation to veterans.

-Apfel received his bachelor’s degree from the University of Massachusetts, Amherst, 1970; a master’s degree in rehabilitation, Northeastern University, Boston, 1973; and a master’s degree in public affairs from the LBJ School of Public Affairs, University of Texas, 1978.
-In 2016, he successfully completed Harvard University’s executive training on The Art and Practice of Leadership Development.
+Apfel received his bachelor’s degree from the University of Massachusetts, Amherst, 1970; a master’s degree in education, Northeastern University, Boston, 1973; and a master’s degree in public affairs from the LBJ School of Public Affairs, University of Texas, 1978.
+In 2016, he completed Harvard University’s executive training program on The Art and Practice of Leadership Development.

-- Public management and leadership, retirement policy, healthcare policy
+- Public management & leadership; retirement policy; healthcare policy